-THE UNITED STATES OF AMERICA is the third largest countriy in the world, by both land area and population, and it has by far the largest economy.
-It dominates popular culture – its films and music and language permeate every corner of the globe.
+THE UNITED STATES OF AMERICA is the third largest country in the world population and fourth by land area, and it has by far the largest economy.
+It dominates global popular culture – its films and music and language permeate every corner of the world.
 It is also a great place to visit.

-The USA rates number one as a destination on the Top 100 Countries index, topping the list for things to see and do.
+The USA rates 5th on the Top 100 Countries index.
+It is a vast country with no end of things to see and do.
 You could spend your whole life there – as most Americans do – and not exhaust its possibilities.

 It can be expensive in the big cities, but comparatively cheap outside of them.
 It is let down by its high crime rate, a consequence mostly of massive inequality and a rampant gun culture.
 It calls itself the Land of the Free but locks up its citizens at a rate more than three times higher than anywhere else in the Western world.
-It has a jail culture as well as a gun culture.
+It has a jail culture to go with its gun culture.

 The American healthcare system is also poor.
 It’s not the quality, which is excellent, but the lack of access.
 Universal it ain’t.
 The USA is not a country in which you want to have an accident or fall sick, unless you are wealthy.

 But as a visitor you can ignore these problems, provided you have good travel insurance.
 America is like a dozen different countries.
 It is more diverse than Europe in many ways, except for the common language.
-Americans are very big travelers, at least within their own country, and there is no shortage of places to go and things to do.
+Americans are very big travelers, within their own country anyway, and there is no shortage of great things to do.

 Its cities are exciting places, and it has some of the world’s best outdoor experiences.
 It is a place you want to go back to again and again, because you can never come close to seeing it all.

 Get out of the big cities on the east and west coast.
 Travel across America and see the small towns and the infinitely variable scenery.
 Americans are very hospitable and extremely proud of their country – to a fault.
 Make sure you tip underpaid service staff – they rely on the generosity of strangers to earn enough to live on.